Welfare & support

-Besides being interested in you and your progress, your Mentor will want to know about five aspects of your life in College:
+Besides being interested in you and your progress, your Mentor will want to know about six aspects of your life in College:

 - Whether you are participating in SHAPED.
 ‘SHAPED’ stands for ‘Supporting Hatfielders’ Academic Progress, Employment and Development’ and is a tailor-made programme to help and support all our students in the present and for the future.
 You will be given a booklet with full details of the SHAPED programme for the year.

 - To encourage you to attend the College Module in Epiphany Term (19:30 on Wednesdays in the Birley Room).